-Eggnog tends to drive even the most dedicated of cocktalians to reach for the pre-made stuff.
-But there’s really nothing to fear; anyone can fix a delicious ‘nog.
-For guidance, we called on Derek Brown, whose Washington, D.C., bar, the Columbia Room, is known for serving big bowls of it.
+Eggnog tends to drive even the most dedicated of cocktailians to reach for the premade stuff.
+But there’s really nothing to fear; anyone can fix a delicious 'Nog.
+For guidance, we called on Derek Brown, whose Washington, D.C., bar, The Columbia Room, is known for serving big bowls of it.

 Eggnog is typically made with rum, brandy or bourbon, and Brown likes to start with a combination of dark rum and cognac.
 But there’s no need to go premium; he recommends using an affordable, high-proof VS cognac.
 The higher alcohol level will cut through the sweetness of the rest of the ingredients.
 After all, “Eggnog is not ice cream,” he says.

 2. Yes, There Are Eggs in Eggnog